dannoshepard/fullstack-challenge/README.md

+# Instructions
+Thanks for checking out my sumbission.

+To run this application, cd into the root of the application and run '$ npm start' This will spin up the node api and webpack dev server.

 # The Boxscore Challenge
 The Boxscore is the goto widget on any sports site to get quick information about a game.
 ESPN, Fox Sports, theScore, and many others have solutions.